Donders-Institute/bidscoin/docs/options.rst

 dcm2niix2bids - plugin
 ----------------------

-The `dcm2niix2bids plugin <./plugins.html#dcm2niix2bids>`__ is the default bidscoiner plugin that converts DICOM and PAR/REC data to BIDS.
+The `dcm2niix2bids plugin <./plugins.html#dcm2niix2bids>`__ is a default plugin that converts DICOM and PAR/REC data to BIDS.
 It relies on `dcm2niix <https://github.com/rordenlab/dcm2niix>`__, for which you can set the following options:

 - ``command``: Command to run dcm2niix from the terminal, such as: